diveshflame/Front-end-Applications/README.md

 # New
-This Are the Fron-end projects created using Html and Css
+This are the Front-end projects created using Html and Css